As far as popular tattoos go, the skull tattoo reigns supreme.

 There are so many directions to go in, it’s hard to choose the right one.

-Never fear, browse our favorite skull tattoo gallery for a little ghoulish inspiration.
+Never fear, browse our favorite skull tattoo styles for a little ghoulish inspiration.

 Black & Grey Skull Tattoos